Seneca-144100/IPC144NBB-ONLY-/Workshops/WS2/readme.md

 # Workshop #2: Repetition, Expressions, Functions with arguments
 (V1.0)

-In the process of doing your second workshop, in the **lab** (part 1) you are to create a `Money Spending Calculator` program coded in two source files.
-In the **DIY** (part 2) you will write a program that draws rectangles with a custom border and fill settings.
+For your second workshop, the **lab** (part 1) will involve creating a `Money Spending Calculator` program that is coded in two source files.
+In the **DIY** (part 2), you will write a program that draws rectangles with a custom border and fill settings.

 ## Learning Outcomes

 Upon successful completion of this workshop, you will have demonstrated the abilities to:
-- create C program in multiple files
+- Create a C program with multiple files
-- organize source code into functions and files
+- Organize source code into functions and files
-- compile and link programs in different platforms.
+- Compile and link programs on different platforms
-- Use expressions and loops in functions with arguments
+- Use expressions and loops in functions that have arguments
-- describe to your instructor what you have learned in completing this workshop.
+- Describe to your instructor what you have learned in completing this workshop

 ## Submission Policy